How you gonna come?

 With politicised songs and committed lifestyles ensuring their fame amongst punk rockers, the Clash were unique for their relative musical sophistication, and thus are often thought as "a punk band with a rock-n-roll sound."
-The band's 1979 album London Calling, often hailed as one of the finest punk rock records (and rock/popular music in general) ever recorded — it is the highest rated punk album of all time in Rolling Stone's list, i.e. the popular yardstick.
-Also, at one point it was awarded as the best album of the '80s, despite having been released in December 14th, 1979, though this is true for the American release.
+The band's 1979 album London Calling is often hailed as one of the finest punk rock records (and rock/popular music in general) ever recorded — it is the highest rated punk album of all time in Rolling Stone's list, i.e. the popular yardstick.
+It was released in December 1979 in the UK and January 1980 in the USA, and was separately declared to be best album of the 1970s by the British magazine Q and best album of the 1980s by Rolling Stone in the USA.
 The band's reputation of not being total assholes in interviews and their strong respect for their audience only adds to the vast amount of richly deserved respect directed at the group.

 The band broke up in 1986 after a ten year career and went onto other projects.
 Jones formed Big Audio Dynamite and Strummer embarked on a solo career (including some time fronting The Pogues) before founding the Mescaleros.
 Paul Simonon has become pretty well-known in the London fine art scene, and contributed to the Gorillaz album Plastic Beach.
 There were sporadic collaborations and ad-hoc performances by various combinations of the original lineup but no full reunion ever came about and the death of Strummer in 2002 laid to rest any hope of a reunion.